zsoltbalogh/liferay-docs/discover/deployment/articles-dxp/02-configuring-liferay/10-configuring-search.markdown

 Now that you've installed Elastic, it sits in a folder on your machine, which is referred to here as `[Elasticsearch Home]`.
 To name your cluster, you'll define the cluster name in both Elasticsearch and in Liferay.
-First, define it in Elastic.
+First, define it in Elasticsearch.
 Edit the following file:

     [Elasticsearch Home]/config/elasticsearch.yml